godfreym1978/go-gin-finance/README.md

-The application can be run as a docker container by building the container image first and then executing it - docker built -t go-gin-finance .
+The application can be run as a docker container by building the container image first and then executing it - docker build -t go-gin-finance .

 docker run -it -p 8080:8080 finance:latest